-Our unique GroQuik[®] germination dressing is applied to all of our mixtures to ensure maximum germination and a stronger well rooted plant.
-GroQuik[®] has been independently verified to deliver higher yields of grass and clover particularly in conditions where seed establishment can be difficult.
-It is extremely effective in the establishment of clover.
+Our unique GroQuik® germination dressing is applied to all of our mixtures to ensure maximum germination and a stronger well rooted plant.
+GroQuik® has been independently verified to be worth €30 /£40 per acre with its benefit in difficult seed establishment conditions and to clover establishment particularly apparent.